 6. Randomness, Chaos and Variety in practice.
 Golf is the most helter skelter game ever - yet it is practiced in incredibly boring, rote, and repetitive manners.
 The "inevitablilty of everything" must be practiced, as well.
 Expect nothing; prepare for everything.

-6. Interleaving and spacing: mixing up, and spreading out, boosts learning.
+7. Interleaving and Spacing: mixing up, and spreading out, boosts learning.
 'Grooving' a certain club or shot often feels good emotionally - but falsely leads us to believe we are learning the skill.
-Interleaving produces better recall, as well as the ability to handle new situations - the inevitability of everything in golf.
-The "spacing effect" speaks to the phenomenon whereby learning (and retention) is greater, when practice is spread out over time (as opposed to training the same amount of time in a single session).
+"Interleaving" - constantly changing clubs, lies, conditions, environments and situations - produces better recall, as well as the ability to handle new situations.
+The "spacing effect" speaks to the phenomenon whereby learning (and retention) is greater, when practice is spread out over time: multiple sessions for shorter periods of time, as opposed to a single session comprised of a large amount of time.

 8. Quality.
 Over quantity.
 "If you don't have time to do it right, when are you going to have time to do it over?" -- John Wooden

 9. Experienced.
 "Nothing has been learned until it has been experienced."

 10. Individualized.
 Each golfer and human is a case study of 1.
 Methods and models are nice for statistical purposes, but the best way for you to swing a golf club and play the game are the ways that work best for you.